yashnahta/EntryManagement/README.md

 # Prerequisites
 Min Sdk version supported is 16.
 The app has been tested on Android Phone running Android Pie.

+# Setup-
+To install the app either open source code in **Android Studio** and build to run the app or install it directly with the [Apk File](https://drive.google.com/open?id=1PUNinAsr_B9krhzVt66ubLZn8Uf_tHN1)

 # How It Works
 The workflow is divided in 3 parts -
 # 1.Check In-